Date posted: 03/27/2018

 - Experience working with evidence based models, specifically Motivational Interviewing and Illness Management and Recovery preferred.

-WORK SCHEDULE: This is a full-time position located at Vicinitas Hall in the Bronx, which requires a flexible schedule.
+WORK SCHEDULE: This is a full-time position at Audubon Hall, located in Upper Manhattan, which requires a flexible schedule.

 To Apply: Please email a cover letter and resume to: email@example.com